leanprover-community/blog/posts/affine-group-scheme-hopf-algebra.md

 In other categories of interest, such as the categories of sets/topological spaces/smooth manifolds, group objects recover the notions of a group/topological group/Lie group.

-Beware that those examples are misleading in that topological groups and Lie groups are honest-to-god groups with extra structure.
-This elementwise interpretation of a group object completely breaks down in categories such as the category of schemes where there is no notion of "elements".
-To differentiate clearly,
-we stick to "group" and "group homomorphism" for the plain notions, and "group object"/"algebraic group" and "group morphism" for the categorical ones.

 Following this, the **standard $n$-dimensional algebraic torus** is defined as the scheme $\mathbb G_m^n$ along with:
 1. The unit morphism $\eta: \{*\} \to (\mathbb{C}^\times)^n$ taking $* \mapsto (1,\dots,1)$.